 If you feel your energy supplier is overcharging you — if you receive a particularly large bill after a price rise or a large estimated bill — you should contact your supplier to ask about it.

 Your supplier is obliged to treat your complaint fairly by the energy regulator Ofgem, but if you are still getting nowhere don't give up.
 If you don't get a response within eight weeks you can take your complaint to the Energy Ombudsman, which will look into your dispute.
-For more about this, see our guide on how to handle complaints about your energy supplier.
+For more information, check out our guide on how to make a complaint about your energy supplier.